Luos-io/Documentation/src/pages/low/containers/create-project.md

 ### How to add containers in your project
 A node can host multiple containers, and a container has to be as portable as possible.
 In order to do that, containers have to be independent code folders that can be easily copied and pasted in another project.<br/>
-To make it at Luos we always use the same way to organize our projects: we put the containers into a `containers` folder and name the containers' code files with the name of each container:
+When designing projects at Luos we always use the same way to organize our code: we put the containers into a `containers` folder and name the containers' code files with the name of each container:

 ```AsciiDoc
  Project